How to Dual Boot Fedora and Windows 11

 timedatectl set-local-rtc 1 --adjust-system-clock

-What this does is set the real time clock to use “localtime” instead of UTC.
-The reason we need to do this is because out of the box Windows uses localtime for managing the system time and Linux uses UTC.
-So not changing this will result in the time becoming out of sync whenever you switch between the two operating systems.
+This sets the real-time clock to use “local time” instead of UTC.
+We need to do this because, out of the box, Windows uses local time to manage the system time, and Linux uses UTC.
+So, not changing this will cause time to be out of sync whenever you switch between the two operating systems.

-If you would like to make Windows the primary operating system instead of Fedora, we can do this with by installing Grub Customizer and modifying the grub config to allow Grub Customizer to edit Grub.
+If you would like to make Windows the primary operating system instead of Fedora, we can do this by installing Grub Customizer and modifying the Grub config to allow Grub Customizer to edit Grub.
 You can do this with the following commands:

 sudo sed -i 's/GRUB_ENABLE_BLSCFG=true/GRUB_ENABLE_BLSCFG=false/g' /etc/default/grub